 What happens next?

 Some children may need to be fed through a tube into their veins (total parenteral nutrition or TPN) so the stomach and intestines can start to heal.
 The outlook depends on how quickly the obstruction was diagnosed and treated as this in turn can influence the amount of damage to the intestines.
-If your child had a large amount of intestine removed, they may need to stay on TPN for a longer period.
+If a child had a large amount of intestine removed, they may need to stay on TPN for a longer period.
 New adhesions can form after any abdominal surgery, and can cause further problems such as blockage or pain.